US economy shrank by 1.5% in Q1 but consumers kept spending

 High inflation is also posing a political threat to President Joe Biden and Democrats in Congress as midterm elections draw near.
 A poll this month by The Associated Press-NORC Center for Public Research found that Biden’s approval rating has reached the lowest point of his presidency — just 39% of adults approve of his performance — with inflation a frequently cited contributing factor.

 Still, by most measures, the economy as a whole remains healthy, though likely weakening.
-Consumer spending is still solid.
-And a strong job market is giving consumers the confidence and money to spend.
+Consumer spending — the heart of the economy — is still solid: It grew at a 3.1% annual pace from January through March.
+Business investment in equipment, software and other items that are intended to improve productivity rose at a healthy 6.8% annual rate last quarter.

+And a strong job market is giving people the money and confidence to spend.
 Employers have added more than 400,000 jobs for 12 straight months, and the unemployment rate is near a half-century low.
 Businesses are advertising so many jobs that there are now roughly two openings, on average, for every unemployed American.

 The economy is widely believed to have resumed its growth in the current quarter: In a survey released this month, 34 economists told the Federal Reserve Bank of Philadelphia that they expect GDP to grow at a 2.3% annual pace from April through June and 2.5% for all of 2022.
 Still, their forecast marked a sharp drop from the 4.2% growth estimate for the current quarter in the Philadelphia Fed’s previous survey in February.

 Considerable uncertainties, though, are clouding the outlook for the U.S. and global economies.
 Russia’s war against Ukraine has disrupted trade in energy, grains and other commodities and driven fuel and food prices dramatically higher.
+China’s draconian COVID-19 crackdown has also slowed growth in the world’s second-biggest economy and worsened global supply chain bottlenecks.
 The Federal Reserve has begun aggressively raising interest rates to fight the fastest inflation the United States has suffered since the early 1980s.

 The Fed is banking on its ability to engineer a so-called soft landing: Raising borrowing rates enough to slow growth and cool inflation without causing a recession.
 Many economists, though, are skeptical that the central bank can pull it off.
 More than half the economists surveyed by the National Association for Business Economics foresee at least a 25% probability that the U.S. economy will sink into recession within a year.